openforcefield/openforcefield.org/content/community/news/general/interchange-1.0-roadmap.md

 Maintenance committments

-- Complete (current) SMIRNOFF specification
+- Portions of the SMIRNOFF specification supported by OpenFF Toolkit 0.16.8
 - All mainline OpenFF force fields
 - Exports to OpenMM, GROMACS, and Amber, except features not supported by those engines
 - Current public API, including `Interchange.from_openmm` and `Interchange.combine`